 Today, RenderMan has been completely modernized, with a state-of-the-art ray tracing architecture.
-Used in the biggest blockbusters, such as Star Wars: The Last Jedi and The Jungle Book, RenderMan is capable of delivering the highest quality visual effects with unparalleled creative flexibility and artistic control.
+Used in the biggest blockbusters, such as Star Wars: The Last Jedi, Incredibles 2 and Blade Runner 2049, RenderMan is capable of delivering the highest quality visual effects with unparalleled creative flexibility and artistic control.

-For artists, RenderMan is easier than ever to use with single pass workflows and interactive shading and lighting, while continuing its tradition of reliability and expandability.
+For artists, RenderMan is easier than ever to use with single pass workflows and interactive shading, lighting, and look development, while continuing its tradition of reliability and expandability.